CompendiumLabs/oneping/README.md

 ![One ping only, please.](oneping.png)

 This is a simple wrapper library for querying LLMs via URL or native package.
-Currently the following providers are supported:
+Currently the following providers are supported: `openai`, `anthropic`, `fireworks`, `x.ai` (native only), and `local` (local models).

-- OpenAI
-- Anthropic
-- Fireworks
-- x.ai (native only)

-In addition, you can target local models at `localhost` that use an OpenAI-compatible API such as `llama.cpp` or `llama-cpp-python`.
+Requesting a `local` provider will target `localhost` and use an OpenAI-compatible API as in `llama.cpp` or `llama-cpp-python`.
 Also included is a simple function to start a `llama-cpp-python` server on the fly (`oneping.server.run_llama_server`).

 The various native libraries are soft dependencies and the library can still partially function with or without any or all of them.
 The native packages for these providers are: `openai`, `anthropic`, `fireworks-ai`, and `xai-sdk`.

+There is also a `Chat` interface that automatically tracks message history.
+Kind of departing from the "one ping" notion, but oh well.
+This accepts a `provider` and `system` argument.
+Other parameters are passed by calling it (an alias for `chat`) or to `stream`.

 ## Installation